fahamgeer177/coraliser/README.md

      ```
    - **Run the Firecrawl Agent**:
      ```bash
-     cd coral-server/coralizer
+     cd coral-server/coraliser
      python firecrawl_coral_agent.py
      ```
    Once both agents are running, they will register with the Coral Server, enabling interaction within the Coral network.
 The `langchain_interface_agent` will prompt for input, allowing you to send queries to the Firecrawl agent.

-> **Note**: The Coral Server must be running to run the coralized agent (e.g., `firecrawl_coral_agent.py`) and the interface agent, as they register with the Coral Server upon initialization.
+> **Note**: The Coral Server must be running to run the coralised agent (e.g., `firecrawl_coral_agent.py`) and the interface agent, as they register with the Coral Server upon initialisation.

-## How the Coralizer Works
+## How the Coraliser Works

 ### Agent Creation and Registration

-The Coralizer simplifies the process of turning an SSE-compatible MCP into a Coral agent:
+The Coraliser simplifies the process of turning an SSE-compatible MCP into a Coral agent:

-1. **Connection to the MCP SSE**: The Coralizer connects to the Firecrawl MCP's SSE endpoint (e.g., `http://localhost:3000/sse`).
+1. **Connection to the MCP SSE**: The Coraliser connects to the Firecrawl MCP's SSE endpoint (e.g., `http://localhost:3000/sse`).
-2. **Requires an Agent Name by the User**: The user provides a unique agent name (e.g., `firecrawl`) when running `coralizer.py`.
+2. **Requires an Agent Name by the User**: The user provides a unique agent name (e.g., `firecrawl`) when running `coraliser.py`.
-3. **Identifies the Tools and Their Description of the MCP**: The Coralizer analyzes the MCP to identify its available tools and their descriptions (e.g., web scraping and crawling capabilities for Firecrawl).
+3. **Identifies the Tools and Their Description of the MCP**: The Coraliser analyzes the MCP to identify its available tools and their descriptions (e.g., web scraping and crawling capabilities for Firecrawl).
-4. **Creates an Agent Description Using the Tools**: Based on the identified tools, the Coralizer generates an appropriate agent description (e.g., "You are an firecrawl agent capable of scraping, crawling, and extracting data...").
+4. **Creates an Agent Description Using the Tools**: Based on the identified tools, the Coraliser generates an appropriate agent description (e.g., "You are an firecrawl agent capable of scraping, crawling, and extracting data...").
-5. **Takes a Sample Prompt Within the Utils to Generate the New Agent on LangChain Framework**: The Coralizer uses a sample prompt from the `utils` directory to create a new agent within the LangChain framework, ensuring compatibility with the Coral Server.
+5. **Takes a Sample Prompt Within the Utils to Generate the New Agent on LangChain Framework**: The Coraliser uses a sample prompt from the `utils` directory to create a new agent within the LangChain framework, ensuring compatibility with the Coral Server.
-6. **Agent Registration**: Upon running `coralizer.py`, it registers the agent with the Coral Server (when the agent is run) using the provided `agentId` (`firecrawl`) and `agentDescription`.
-The Coral Server assigns a unique decentralized identifier (DID) to the agent, enabling discovery and interaction within the Coral network.
+6. **Agent Registration**: Upon running `coraliser.py`, it registers the agent with the Coral Server (when the agent is run) using the provided `agentId` (`firecrawl`) and `agentDescription`.
+The Coral Server assigns a unique decentralised identifier (DID) to the agent, enabling discovery and interaction within the Coral network.

 ### Integration with Coral Network

-Once coralized, the Firecrawl agent can:
+Once coralised, the Firecrawl agent can:
 - Collaborate with other Coral agents (e.g., `langchain_interface_agent`) via the Coral Server's messaging tools (`list_agents`, `create_thread`, `send_message`, `wait_for_mentions`).
 - Process queries related to web scraping, crawling, or data extraction, leveraging Firecrawl's capabilities.
 - Participate in multi-agent workflows, enhancing the system's overall functionality.